wylSUGAR/wheat_tillering_stage/README.md

-wheat_tillering_stage
+Here are the original remote sensing images for
-Here are the original remote sensing images for " Tiff-SegFormer: Semantic segmentation model of multi-source remote sensing images was used to extract winter wheat at tillering stage ", including RGB images and thermal infrared images
+" Tiff-SegFormer: Semantic segmentation model of multi-source remote sensing images was used to extract winter wheat at tillering stage ", including RGB images and thermal infrared images